navythenerd/streamdeck-qt-cpp-sdk/README.md

 To register a `StreamDeckPlugin` derived class with `StreamDeckProxy` you can just call the `use` method of the `StreamDeckProxy`:

 	void StreamDeckProxy::use(StreamDeckPlugin* plugin) const;

-# License

-MIT licensed 2022 Cedrik Kaufmann.
-See the LICENSE file for further details.